abiodundotdev/laravel-anchor/README.md

 ## NOTE

 > Every grouped endpoints on the [documentation](https://docs.getanchor.co/) has the same format as above.
-The follow the simplified way of
+They follow the simplified way of,
 ```php
 AnchorSdk::groupname()->endpointname()
 ```